datalab-org/datalab/README.md

 ## Contact

 We are available for consultations on setting up and managing *datalab* deployments, as well as collaborating on or sponsoring additions of new features and techniques.
-Please contact Josh or Matthew on their academic emails, or use the catch-all address datalab@odbx.science if you are interested.
+Please contact Josh or Matthew on their academic emails, or join the [public *datalab* Slack workspace](https://join.slack.com/t/datalab-world/shared_invite/zt-2h58ev3pc-VV496~5je~QoT2TgFIwn4g).

 ## Funding